Business models

 Kesko’s business model comprises Kesko’s own retailing and B2B trade, and the chain business model.

-In Finland, the biggest business model in terms of percentage is the chain business model, in which independent K-retailers run retail stores in Kesko’s chains, namely the grocery store chains, and the K-Rauta and Intersport chains.
-Some 46% of Kesko’s net sales come from sales to retailers.
+In Finland, the biggest business model is the chain business model, in which K-retailer entrepreneurs run retail stores in Kesko’s chains, namely the grocery store chains, and the K-Rauta and Intersport chains.
+Some 45% of Kesko’s net sales come from sales to retailers.

 The constant improvement of customer experiences and further development of digital services are at the heart of our growth strategy.
 We use quality and customer experience to differentiate ourselves from the competition in both our stores and digital services.